tsunoppy/fibGet/README.md

 ----------------

-## 1-2. csvfile/ section file
+## 1.2 section file

-Four specified cards are needed.
+Four specified cards are needed for the csv section file.

 | Item | Control for          |
 | --   | :--                  |